 Using the Cancel option to stop your job tells the Cloud Dataflow service to cancel your job immediately.
 The service will halt all data ingestion and processing as soon as possible and immediately begin cleaning up the Google Cloud Platform (GCP) resources attached to your job.
 These resources may include shutting down Compute Engine worker instances and closing active connections to I/O sources or sinks.

 Because Cancel immediately halts processing, you may lose any "in-flight" data.
 "In-flight" data refers to data that has been read but is still being processed by your pipeline.
 Data written from your pipeline to an output sink before you issued the Cancel command may still be accessible on your output sink.

 If data loss is not a concern, use the Cancel option to stop your to ensure the GCP resources associated with your job are shut down as soon as possible.

 Using the Drain option to stop your job tells the Cloud Dataflow service to finish your job in its current state.
-Your job will immediately stop ingesting new data from input sources.
-However, the Cloud Dataflow service will preserve any existing resources, such as worker instances, to finish processing and writing any buffered data in your pipeline.
-When all pending processing and write operations are complete, the Cloud Dataflow service will clean up the GCP resources associated with your job.
+Your job stops ingesting new data from input sources soon after receiving the drain request (typically within a few minutes).
+However, the Cloud Dataflow service preserves any existing resources, such as worker instances, to finish processing and writing any buffered data in your pipeline.
+When all pending processing and write operations are complete, the Cloud Dataflow service cleans up the GCP resources associated with your job.

-Use the Drain option to stop your job if you want to prevent data loss as you bring down your pipeline.
+If you want to prevent data loss as you bring down your pipelines, use the Drain option to stop your job.

 Effects of draining a job